|Major Groups > Puffballs & Others > Pisolithus arenarius|

 Contemporary studies of Pisolithus have been primarily focused on European and Australasian collections; our North American versions demonstrate considerable variability in their physical features and mycorrhizal hosts (see Grand 1976) and, once the Great Eye of DNA Sauron turns to our continent, a shake-up may well result.

 Ecology: Mycorrhizal with various hardwoods and pines; growing alone, scattered, or in small groups; often found in gravel, sandy soil, in ditches, on lawns, and so on; summer and fall, or over winter in warm climates; widely distributed in North America but more commonly found on the West Coast and in the southeast.
-The illustrated and described collections are from California, Kentucky, and Virginia.
+The illustrated and described collections are from California, Indiana, Kentucky, and Virginia.

 Fruiting Body: 4–10 cm high; 3–8 cm across; ball-shaped when young, with or without a stemlike base; stretching out with maturity to become top-shaped, tooth-shaped (like a giant molar), stumplike, widely cylindric, or just plain odd; outer surface at first brownish to yellowish, eventually breaking up to expose the interior; outer rind thin and fragile; interior at first packed with pea-sized, yellow to whitish or cinnamon brown spore packages embedded in blackish gel, disintegrating from the top downward to become a mass of cinnamon brown spore dust (often gelatinous toward the base); stem-like base when present rudimentary and stubby; often with yellowish rhizomorphs attached.

 Microscopic Features: Spores 5–8 µm excluding ornamentation; globose; densely echinate with isolated spines 1–2 µm long and about 0.5 µm wide at the base; thick-walled; golden in KOH.